Smooth softshell turtle: Subspecies

 Nota bene: A trinomial authority in parentheses indicates that the subspecies was originally described in a genus other than Apalone.

 Sympatric species

 Apalone mutica is sympatric with the spiny softshell turtle (Apalone spinifera) over much of its range.

+Predation

+Humans and American alligators are the main predators of adults.
+Hatchlings are eaten by fish, other turtles (such as common snapping turtles, alligator snapping turtles, possibly adult Apalone), water snakes (Nerodia), shoreline birds, bald eagles and other mammals.
+Nests are usually predated by raccoons, skunks (Mephitis and Spilogale), crows, fire ants (Solenopsis invicta), fly larvae (Sarcophagidae), domestic dogs, red foxes, eastern moles and other small mammals.